What’s the best way of extending the life of your guitar strings? The answer is simple: Keep them clean.

 - You’ll need to apply a cleaning solution.

 Music Nomad MN109

 The second product on our list form Music Nomad is a top only applicator and includes a lubricator, to rival Fast Fret or Planet Waves’ XLR8.
-There’s reasons to like this too.
+There are reasons to like this too.
 Firstly, the applicator is the full width of the fretboard so you get an even spread.
-Its ergonomically designed for easy application, and rectangular in shape and includes within it space for removable cloth to remove any excess oil.
+It’s ergonomically designed for easy application, and rectangular in shape and includes a space for a removable cloth to remove any excess oil.
 The cloth is lint-free too, so you won’t find any leftover fluff after using it.

 - Ergonomic applicator covers the width of the fretboard.

 Finally, the last on our list is another cleaner and lubricant – this one is the XLR8 from Planet Waves.
 Coming in a robust little tin that’s reminiscent of shoe polish, it’s a handy little tool.
 As a top only product, it’s limited, but for speed of application, it’s a good option.
 As a lubricator, it also removes friction for faster playing, so will appeal to fans of Fast Fret.
 The only downside, is you can’t evenly apply it across all strings.

 Lizard Spit Fresh-N-Easy